Aniketkr09/Portfolio-Website/README.md

 ## 👨‍💻 About

-Hi, I'm **Aniket Kumar**,currently pursuing a B.Tech Computer Science Engineering student specializing in **Artificial Intelligence & Machine Learning.
+Hi, My Name is **Aniket Kumar**,I'm currently pursuing a B.Tech Computer Science Engineering with specializing in Artificial Intelligence & Machine Learning.
+My goal is to build intelligent systems that solve real-world problems through AI and software engineering.

 This portfolio highlights my: